 Friday 27 March 2020: Decisions announced

 The bursaries were set up by two senior partners Ernie Telford and Viv Harty at MTB, both graduates of Queen's.
 MTB is a leading Belfast Law firm and acts for a variety of clients in our society.
-Two bursaries valued at £1,000 each will be available each year from year commencing 2015 for five consecutive years.
+Two bursaries valued at £1,500 at £1,500 each will be available each year from year commencing 2021 for two consecutive years.

 Awarded to undergraduate student who joins the School of Law from Brickfield Asia College, Malaysia with the highest average grades.

 Awarded to undergraduate Brickfield Asia College student with highest marks entering Year 2.

 The Irish American Bar Association of California has, since 1991, organised a placement programme whereby Law students from Ireland are given the opportunity to work as Judicial Externs in the Federal District Courts of Los Angeles.
 The Law School at Queen's has long been an active participant in the programme and many of our students have benefitted from the experience of working in another jurisdiction.